nyu-ossd-s20/Charleshthomasiii-weekly/_posts/2020-04-21-#8-most_recent.md

 How do we motivate people to work for free?
 More importantly: how do we motivate _highly skilled_ developers who could otherwise spend their time making buckets of money?
 The greater good isn't always good enough for good developers.

-Take bloomberg guy for example.
+Take Bloomberg guy for example.
 Clearly, he's super talented.
 He knows dozens of systems inside and out.
 But how does he spend his time?
-Working for bloomberg.
-I'm not faulting him on this (I'd take the money too), nor am I bashing on bloomberg (it seems like an upstanding company despite being in finance).
+Working for Bloomberg.
+I'm not faulting him on this (I'd take the money too), nor am I bashing on Bloomberg (it seems like an upstanding company despite being in finance).
 But when it gets down to brass tacks, we've all got limited time, and he's making bank doing something he loves.
 And that thing isn't OSSD.<sup>1</sup>